plucenio/weather_analyzer/README.md

 - View current weather conditions in some of the configured cities (you can configure the cities on the file assets/cities.json).
 - Get detailed forecasts for the upcoming days.

+## References

+The loading widgets was copied on the package loading_animation_widget (https://pub.dev/packages/loading_animation_widget)